mattguev/hoop-dreams/README.md

   - Winning each category is worth 1 point.
 A tie results in no points for either manager.
   - Managers can replace any player with a current active NBA player ("Free Agents"), provided that neither is currently mid-game.

-## The Data

 There are 9 ways to keep score in a game of fantasy basketball, compared to just 1 in real life.

 ![](https://github.com/mattguev/hoop-dreams/blob/main/yfmatchup.JPG?raw=true)

 From these 9, you only need 5 to win.
 Therefore, one strategy might be to focus on 5 or 6 stats.
-To do this, you need to be able to compare how your players perform on average against players from your opponent for the week, or even other players across the league.
-That can be difficult to do, if this is what you're looking at.
+To do this effectively, however, you need to be able to compare how your players perform on average against your opponent's players.
+That can be difficult to do if this is what you're looking at:

 ![](https://github.com/mattguev/hoop-dreams/blob/main/yfmatchup2.JPG?raw=true)

+Yikes.

+Yahoo's deafult tables are notoriously unhelpful for assessing comparative advantages.
+Furthermore, they don't let you compare "hypothetical team" performance (i.e. in the event of substituting players on your team for free agents) against other players.
+These more sophisticated visualizations and features are locked behind a premium subscription.

 ## Audience and Features
 Solution: Build a program that unlocks a premium feature like basic matchup analysis--comparing two teams' expected statistical outputs and declaring the likely winner.

+## Datasets and Engineering

 Building a Python program to model fantasy basketball games by using the Yahoo Sports API to scrape player statistics and calculate each team’s expected number